 Bill of Lading: The Most Important Document in Shipping

-The Bill of Lading is the single most critical document in international shipping.
-Get it wrong and your cargo does not move, does not clear customs, or does not get released.
+Summary: The Bill of Lading is the single most important document in shipping.
+Get it wrong, and your cargo will not move.
+It will not clear customs.
+It will not get released.
 Here is how to get it right.

 What Is a Bill of Lading?

-A Bill of Lading (B/L or BOL) is a legal document issued by a carrier or freight forwarder that serves three essential functions: it is a receipt confirming the carrier received the goods, a contract of carriage defining the terms of transportation, and a document of title that gives the holder the right to claim the cargo at destination.
+A Bill of Lading (B/L or BOL) is a legal document.
+A carrier or freight forwarder issues it, and it does three jobs.
+First, it is a receipt that shows the carrier got the goods.
+Second, it is a contract of carriage that sets the terms of transport.
+Third, it is a document of title.
+That means whoever holds it has the right to claim the cargo at the destination.

-No other document in international trade carries this much legal weight.
-Banks require it for letters of credit.
-Customs authorities require it for cargo release.
-Insurance companies require it for claims.
-If your Bill of Lading is incorrect, incomplete, or missing — your shipment stops.
+No other trade document carries this much legal weight.
+Banks need it for letters of credit.
+Customs needs it for cargo release.
+Insurance firms need it for claims.
+If your Bill of Lading has an error, is incomplete, or goes missing, your shipment stops cold.

 Types of Bill of Lading